QTimort/epitech-clion/README.md

 # Warning
 - The number of line in a function, line breaks != number of lines, more exactly 19 line breaks = 20 lines.
-- When including header, check that CLion didnt put the include before the Epitech Header.
+- When including the first include in a file, check that CLion didnt put the include before the Epitech Header.

 # Old Installation